 This involves gathering data from different sources and ensuring its quality and accuracy.
-Once the data is collected, it needs to be cleaned and organized.
+Once the data is collected, it needs to be cleaned and organised.
 This step involves removing any inconsistencies or errors in the data and structuring it in a way that is suitable for analysis.

 Data analysts use various techniques to explore the data and uncover patterns and insights.